pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # medium, this value might need to be adjusted for optimal performance.
 io-concurrency = 5

+[security]
+# Specifies certificates and keys for TLS connections within the cluster.
+# Public certificate of the CA. Leave empty to disable TLS.
+# ca-path = "/path/to/ca.pem"
+# Public certificate of this service.
+# cert-path = "/path/to/lightning.pem"
+# Private key of this service.
+# key-path = "/path/to/lightning.key"

 [checkpoint]
 # Whether to enable checkpoints.
 # While importing data, TiDB Lightning records which tables have been imported, so